 Traditional masonry basements, whether they're poured concrete, concrete blocks, or even stone, have very little insulating value.
-Uninsulated basement walls account for a substantial amount of heat loss.
-In some case it's estimated up to 20% of the heat is lost when the basement walls are not insulated.
+Uninsulatedbasement walls account for a substantial amount of heat loss.
+In some cases it's estimated up to 20% of the heat is lost when the basement walls are not insulated.

 Don't Rush It